 Scheherazade would have loved this novel!
 In a fabulous African sultanate the bizarre and the grotesque jostle to emit the loudest screams; there are drum-makers, eunuchs and magicians; pleasure councils and tyrants – a feast of storytelling verve and comic invention from a brilliant, distinctive writer.”

-If you are a novelist or short-story writer who writes primarily in Arabic, please contact me to discuss having your work translated to English.
+Are you a novelist or short-story writer who writes primarily in Arabic?
+Contact me to discuss having your work translated to English.
 I can help you get your work published.

 I also translate things like nasheed videos, author and artist websites, and other materials that support or promote literature and the arts in general.